 Fermented pickles or brined pickles undergo a curing process for several weeks in which fermentative bacteria produce acids necessary for the preservation process.
-These bacteria also generate flavor compounds which are associated with fermented pickles.
+These bacteria also generate flavor compounds that are associated with fermented pickles.
 Initial fermentation may be followed by the addition of acid to produce such products as half dills or sweet gherkins.

 The following safety tips are critical when preparing fermented pickle products: